ethereum/ethereum-org-website/src/content/wrapped-ether.md

 For example, the creation of Ether predates the introduction of the ERC-20 standard, which means ETH tokens don’t conform to the ERC-20 specification.
 Wrapped Ether (WETH) was thus created to **make ETH compatible with applications implementing ERC-20 interfaces**.

-As a native cryptocurrency, the use of ETH is limited to transferring value and paying for computation on the Ethereum network.
-Transforming ETH into an ERC-20 token (WETH) increases the number of things you can do with it.
 Some use cases for WETH include:

 - **Exchange ETH for ERC-20 tokens**: You cannot exchange ETH directly for other ERC-20 tokens (not without introducing trusted third parties or complex technical processes).
 WETH is a representation of Ether that complies with the ERC-20 fungible token standard and can be exchanged 1:1 for other ERC-20 tokens.